Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 ## About Me

 A highly inquisitive and enthusiastic software developer and recent graduate from Makers Academy, bringing a strong foundation in full-stack web development to the table.
-Previously, I honed my skills through self-study and online resources, gaining a solid understanding of programming fundamentals and algorithmic problem-solving.
-My time at Makers Academy further developed these skills, as I learned best practices for writing clean code and collaborated with a team to build full-stack projects which also helped boost my communication and teamwork skills
+Previously, I honed my skills through self-study with online resources, gaining a solid understanding of programming fundamentals, such as OOP and efficient algorithm creation.

+My time at Makers Academy further developed these skills, as I learned best practices for writing clean code and collaborated with teams to build full-stack projects which also helped boost my communication and teamwork skills.

-What made me want to become a developer was my passion for problem solving and how you can learn in a variety of creative ways.
-Similar to science, you're encouraged to explore and play with things to get a deeper understanding.
-I've also loved tech from a young age and would get excited due to how  innovative the field is.
+What made me want to become a developer was my passion for problem solving and how you're able to learn first hand by doing.
+Also the flexibility it enables as well as the large, helpful community surrounding it.

 ## Projects